 How to choose the best Canada VPN

 As ever, in an ideal world, the VPN client should be straightforward and user-friendly.
-Also, be sure to check the number of simultaneous connections supported, as it’s always a boon to be able to use multiple desktop PCs and mobile devices with your VPN.
+Also, be sure to check the number of simultaneous connections supported, as it’s always a bonus to be able to use multiple desktop PCs and mobile devices with your VPN.

 What is the best VPN for Canada?

-The competition is tough, but top of our list at the moment is ExpressVPN.
+The competition is tough, but top of our list at the moment is ExpressVPN (opens in new tab).
 You can see from our full guide all the reasons why, but in short its about speed, security, service, streaming, and pure ease-of-use.
 ExpressVPN ticks all the boxes, with servers in 90+ countries (including in three Canadian cities) and a 24/7 live chat support team that will come to your rescue in the rare event that you're having trouble connecting.

 Why get a Canada VPN?